lowRISC/sonata-software/exercises/firmware_auditing/README.md

               --query='data.no_seal.valid'
 ```

-Because `sealed_capability.cc` currently doesn't use any sealed capabilities, this policy should evalute to `true`.
+Because `sealed_capability.cc` currently doesn't use any sealed capabilities, this policy should evaluate to `true`.

 Now, navigate to [`sealed_capability.cc`][] and comment out or remove the line `uint32_t arr[ArrSize];`.
 Then, uncomment or add the line `uint32_t *arr = new uint32_t[ArrSize];`.